sderosiaux/every-single-day-i-tldr/README.md

 # 09-11-2018

+- https://medium.com/@LightspeedHQ/google-cloud-spanner-the-good-the-bad-and-the-ugly-5795f37a7684 Google Cloud Spanner: the good, the bad and the ugly
 - http://mjk.space/git-aliases-i-cant-live-without/ Git aliases I can't live without – Just sweet shortcuts.
 I prefer the long version. \o/
 - https://medium.com/@mattburgess/beyond-console-log-2400fdf4a9d8 A recap of all console.*() in JS